 In this guide, you’ll find an in-depth overview of a Learning Environment Analysis, a powerful framework for accurately understanding adult learners’ previous knowledge, current challenges, and needs so that you can design the right learning solution.
 Plus, get worksheets and templates for each stage of the process.Download the guide→

 Dos and don’ts for field research tools

-By now, you’ve probably noticed that direct research methods (observational studies, focus groups, and interviews) are more involved than indirect methods.
-There’s more room for inconsistency, bias, and human error.
+By now you’ve probably noticed that direct research methods (observational studies, focus groups, and interviews) are more involved than indirect methods.
+There’s also more room for inconsistency, bias, and human error.
 Let’s take a closer look at how to get direct research methods right.